The ADA and Title II at UF

 UF is preparing to respond to new ADA Title II regulations released by the U.S. Department of Justice on April 24, 2024.
 The new regulations mandate that web content and mobile applications offered by public entities will conform to WCAG 2.1 level AA standards, with few exceptions, by April 24, 2026.

-These services are recommended to all web users to ensure accessibility compliance.
+These resources and services are recommended to all web users to ensure accessibility compliance.

 Recite Me